trustly/pgcronjob/README.md

 Run PostgreSQL user-defined database functions in a cron like fashion.

+## DEMO

+Demo of the example in install.sql: (https://asciinema.org/a/31reltvh9jzdf43d74hvkctij)

 ## DESCRIPTION

 To run your functions using pgcronjob, your function must return the pgcronjob-defined ENUM type BatchJobState, which has two values, 'AGAIN' or 'DONE'.